HossamAbubakr/Udacity-Full-Stack-Classroom/Session 2/README.md

 We finally learned how to configure eslint and prettier with our custom rule, if you forget **how to config eslint and prettier** just follow this tutorial <a href="./config-prettier-eslint.md"> here</a>.

-For this week's bonus content we learned about backend development essentials!
+For this week's bonus content, we learned about backend development essentials!

 ## ✍️ Quiz
 - [Session 2 Quiz](https://forms.gle/4Xhwk9xVSJjk4MsS7)